skip to main content

 Derek Blighe, aged 45 with an address at Carraghhavoe, Mitchelstown, appeared in Cork District Court today charged with harassing the garda on dates between 23 February 2023 and 4 December 2023.

-Detective Sergeant Christopher Cahill gave evidence of arresting Mr Blighe at 7.20am today at Ballygiblin, Cork and taking him to Togher Garda Station where he was charged.
+Detective Sergeant Cahill gave evidence of arresting Mr Blighe at 7.20am today at Ballygiblin, Cork and taking him to Togher Garda Station where he was charged.

 When cautioned, Mr Blighe said: "No comment".